Age for beef heifers at first mating

-Heifers, particularly those calving at two years, take considerably longer after their first calving to return to heat.
+Heifers, particularly those calving at two years, take considerably longer after their first calving to return to oestrous.
 In many cases, heifers may become pregnant late or fail to conceive altogether.
-This can be overcome by ensuring that only well grown heifers are mated, that the heifers calve down in good body condition, (condition score 3), and are well fed after calving to be joined at condition score 2.5.
+This can be overcome by ensuring that only well grown heifers are mated, heifers calve in good body condition, (condition score 3), and are well fed after calving to be joined at minimum of condition score 2.5.
 Parasite management post calving in heifers is also important.

-Joining heifers a month earlier than the main herd is a management option that enables the heifers more time after calving to begin cycling before the start of mating.
+Joining heifers, 2-3weeks earlier than the main herd is a management option that enables the heifers more time after calving to begin cycling before the start of mating.

 Milk production and calf growth

 Young cows calving at two years produce less milk and wean lighter calves than older cows, but can still produce good calves if calved in good body condition and are well fed after calving.

 Although the calves of yearling joined heifers are lighter at weaning, the following calves are as heavy as if the heifers had calved at three years.
 The first calf of yearling joined heifers, although lighter, therefore represent an extra year of production and genetic gain, as opposed to heifers calving at three years of age.